EV, Hybrids & Charging Infrastructure

 08/29/2023

-All Electric Flying Car Gets Go Ahead for Testing
+All-Electric Flying Car Gets Go-Ahead for Testing

 Ally Winning, European Editor, PSD

 “I was told we’d all have flying cars by now” is a common put down among those cynical of potential technological advancements.
-Up until now, they may have had a point, but with the news of the FFA granting Alef Aeronautics legal permission to test its Model A vehicle both on the road and in the air, th
+Up until now, they may have had a point, but with the news of the FFA granting Alef Aeronautics legal permission to test its Model A vehicle both on the road and in the air, they ma

 . . .
 Learn More